Romero Institute: Greenpower

 Greenpower, founded in the beginning of 2016, is a community-based organization aiming to aid the transition away from fossil fuels to locally produced and controlled renewable energy.
 Accomplishments include a robust organizing effort for Monterey Bay Community Power, a community choice energy program in San Benito, Santa Cruz, and Monterey counties.
 More recently, Greenpower has extended its work to advocate for community choice energy in other parts of the state.

 U.C.
 Santa Cruz Course on Justice

-Daniel Sheehan taught a college-level course at the University of California at Santa Cruz on social justice entitled "The Trajectory of Justice: Eight Cases that Changed America."
+Daniel Sheehan taught a college-level course at the University of California, Santa Cruz on social justice entitled "The Trajectory of Justice: Eight Cases that Changed America."
 The course examines foundational cases between 1970 and 2000: Eisenstadt v.
 Baird (1970), Pentagon Papers Case (1971), In re Pappas (1972), U.S. v.
 James W. McCord, Jr. (1973), Silkwood v.
 Kerr-McGee Corp.
 (1975), Greensboro Massacre (Waller v.
 Butkovich) (1985), American Sanctuary Movement Case (U.S. v.
 Stacey Lynn Merkt, et al.) (1984) and Avirgan v.
 Hull and the Iran-Contra Affair (1986).